DanielPetta/whisper-dictation/README.md

 ```

 **Text doesn't type into apps:**
-Check Accessibility permissions in System Settings.
+Check Accessibility permissions in System Settings → Privacy & Security → Accessibility.
+Make sure both Terminal and Shortcuts are listed and enabled.

 **Microphone not working:**
-Check Microphone permissions in System Settings.
+Check Microphone permissions in System Settings → Privacy & Security → Microphone.

+**"No such file or directory" error in Shortcuts:**
+Make sure you've run `./setup.sh` first — this copies the scripts to your home directory.
+The path in the shortcut should be the full path, e.g., `/Users/danielpetta/dictate.sh` (not `~/dictate.sh`).

+**Clean mode shortcut not triggering:**
+Some key combinations don't work in macOS Shortcuts.
+Try using a function key (F5, F6, etc.) instead of modifier key combos.

-**Clean mode not working:**
+**Clean mode not cleaning up text:**
 Make sure Apple Intelligence is enabled in System Settings → Apple Intelligence & Siri.
-Check that the Shortcut has all the actions in the right order (Run Shell Script → Get Clipboard → Use Model → Copy to Clipboard → Paste).
+Check that the Shortcut has all the actions in the right order: Run Shell Script → Get Clipboard → Use Model → Copy to Clipboard → Run Shell Script (paste).

 ## Customization